What is Translation Memory? Complete Guide to TM [2026]

 2. Implement TM Maintenance

-TMs degrade over time without maintenance:
+TMs degrade over time without upkeep.

 Monthly tasks: